deepdave2534/E2E-Livestream/README.md

 🟢 Changes in receiver.py
 ✅ Receive the challenge and its signature.
 ✅ Verify the signature using the sender's public key.
-✅ Proceed only if authentication passes.
+✅ Proceed only if authentication passes through it
+.